 Location: It is most easily accessible from Na příkopě 12 or from Pánská 4.
 It is just next to Wenceslas Square. www.cernaruze.cz

-This former historical market hall was reconstructed into nice shopping mall several years ago.
-Complex offers many exclusive designer brands such as Tommy Hilfiger and La Perla.
+This former historical market hall was reconstructed into a nice shopping mall several years ago.
+The complex offers many exclusive designer brands such as Tommy Hilfiger and La Perla.
 There is also a supermarket in the basement.
-It is nice to sit in the cafe in an atrium and wait for your partner finishing her shopping.
+It is nice to sit in the cafe in an atrium and wait for your partner to finish her shopping.

-Location: The pavilion is located on the corner Vinohradská and Budečská, 10 minutes walking distance from Wenceslas Square. www.pavilon.cz
+Location: The pavilion is located on Vinohradská and Budečská, 10 minutes walking distance from Wenceslas Square. www.pavilon.cz

 Getting there: Tram 11 to Vinohradská tržnice